 Yeah!
 I liked that aspect and it’s nice to lay a rich, full-blooded character and I liked the emotion of John.
 I loved that opening where we see John’s grief and how it turns into a kind of determination.
 So it was a really fun role to play and to have a lot to chew on.
 It’s kind of what you look forward to; the film’s an action movie but it feels like it has a lot of soul to it and also has a lot of fun.

 I loved the whole concept of The Continental; it was something we had never really seen before.
-Would you ever consider spin-off movies focussing on the various assassins that hang out there?
+Would you ever consider spin-off movies or even a TV series focusing on the various assassins that hang out there?

 On the fight scenes of John Wick: